 Current university policy mandates that our offer to pay you a stipend is contingent upon you residing in the United States.
-We are unable to pay the stipend of students who remain in their home country or travel internationally for personal reasons.
+We are unable to pay the stipend of students who remain in their home country.
 However, program-related international travel, such as for meetings or research, will not affect your stipend.